 What to Expect After Surgery

-The advantage of endoscopic surgery compared to open release surgery, is that there is much shorter recovery time since it avoids cutting the palm open to expose the ligament.
+The advantage of endoscopic surgery compared to open release surgery, is that there is a little faster recovery time since it avoids cutting the palm open to expose the ligament.
 Another advantage is that the surgical scar is smaller.

 The symptoms might be alleviated immediately after surgery.
 However, in many patients it takes several months.
-In other patients, the symptoms subside only a little.
+In other patients, the symptoms subside only a little, not at all, or increase in intensity with new symptoms such as loss of hand grip.

 Every patient must avoid heavy use of the hand for a few weeks.
 Return to work depends on several factors such as whether it was your dominant hand, the type of work involved (jobs involving constant typing or using heavy equipment/tools take longer), as well as the effort one puts into rehabilitation of the hand and doing physical therapy.